-The health benefits of walking include improved cardiovascular fitness, reduced risk of developing high blood pressure, and prevention of heart attacks, colon and breast cancer, and osteoporosis.
+The health benefits of walking or hiking include improved cardiovascular fitness, reduced risk of developing high blood pressure, and prevention of heart attacks, colon and breast cancer, and osteoporosis.
 Physical activity also elevates mood and reduces anxiety.
 The U.S. Surgeon General recommends that all Americans walk at least 30 minutes per day, five days a week.

 People strolling at Inner Harbor, Baltimore, Maryland, October 2008.
 Photo by Diane F. Evartt.